Slow Cooker Greek Lentil Soup

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Slow Cooker Greek Lentil Soup is not super low in carbs but if you check the nutritional information you might be pleasantly surprised that it’s relatively low in net carbs.
+Slow Cooker Greek Lentil Soup does have some carbs but if you check the nutritional information you might be pleasantly surprised that it’s relatively low in net carbs.
 And low-glycemic dried beans or lentils are approved for all phases of the original South Beach Diet although portion size is limited for Phase One.

 Find More Recipes Like This One: